LaylalaLau/IV-Project-COVID-19-China-Map/README.md

-# China COVID-19 Map
+# China COVID-19 Map (D3)

-The project is designed to visualize the COVID-19 confirmed and death cases from January to March in 31 districts across China.
+The information visualization project is designed to visualize the COVID-19 confirmed and death cases from January to March in 31 districts across China.
 It aims to help people better understand the spread of the pandemic across the country and how well different provinces respond to this disease outbreak.